Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Experiments

-\paragraph{Task performance evaluation} To evaluate the task performance of our agent and baseline agents (\textbf{R3}) we initialize the environments such that the underlying board game requires at maximum 5 moves (pushes in \LightsOut, swaps in \TileSwap) to be solved.
+\paragraph{Task performance evaluation} To evaluate the task performance of our agent and baseline agents (\textbf{R3}) we initialize the environments such that the underlying board game requires at maximum 5 moves (pushes in \LightsOut, swaps in \TileSwap, limited due to branching factor and BFS) to be solved.
 We evaluate each agent on 20 examples for each number of moves in $\{1, ..., 5\}$ required to solve the game.
-We consider a task to be successfully solved if the target board configuration was reached (all fields \emph{off} in \LightsOut, ordered fields in \TileSwap).
-For \agent we additionally count tasks as "failed" if planning exceeds a wall time limit of $60$ seconds.
+We consider a task to be successfully solved if the target board configuration was reached (all fields \emph{off} in \LightsOut, ordered field in \TileSwap).
+For \agent we additionally count tasks as ``failed'' if planning exceeds a wall time limit of $60$ seconds.
 We evaluate both planning variants with and without replanning.
-As an instance of a flat (non-hierarchical) agent we evaluate the performance of Soft Actor-Critic (SAC, \citet{haarnoja2018soft}).
+As an instance of a flat (non-hierarchical) agent we evaluate the performance of Soft Actor-Critic (SAC~\cite{haarnoja2018soft}).
 The SAC agent receives the full environment state $s \in \mathcal{S}$ which includes the symbolic observation (board state).
 It obtains a reward of $1$ if it successfully solved the game and $0$ otherwise.